´cause I saw me some Titian!

 (God, that was bad.
 But I´m caught in a weird mix of cultural overstimulation and jet lag, so I refuse to apologize.)

 This morning we toured the unparalleled Museo Nacional del Prado, where I also saw me some amazing Reubens, Raphael, Cranach, Velásquez, El Greco, Bosch (bless the earthly delights of his twisted little imagination) and -- best of all -- my boy Goya.
 It´s hard to describe how much I love Goya´s work -- especially in person.
-His Saturn Devouring his Children is as disturbing as I´d hoped, though it´s a lot smaller than I´d pictured it -- and it´s displayed kind of absent-mindedly in a corner of a room filled with larger, less stirring works.
-(Note to self: Get the Prado curatorial staff replaced with people who display paintings MY way.)
-I also love his starkly honest portraits of what must have been the down-the-line ugly Spanish royal family.
-The next time I´m feeling like I´m having a bad nose day, I´ll just remember the Ichabod Cranes that populate Goya´s royal portraits and I´ll give myself an instant, massive jolt of self-esteem.
-(Of course, the ugly royal family could overcompensate for its shortcomings with wealth and power and a specatular palace.
-All I have going for me is a closet full of shoes and a couple lipo scars.
-But the shoes are FABULOUS, and I´m currently not dead, so I guess I win.
-At least for now.)
+His Saturn Devouring his Son is as disturbing as I´d hoped, though it´s a lot smaller than I´d pictured it -- and it´s displayed kind of absent-mindedly in a corner of a room filled with larger, less stirring works.

 The second item on our tourist agenda today was supposed to be a train ride to the Medieval fortress town of Toledo, but after we´d walked all the way to the train station, we discovered that the Sunday trains to Toledo are rather scarce -- and that we´d already missed the last one. ¡Que lástima!